 Potential investors in our common shares who are U.S. holders should be aware that, based on our most recent financial statements and projections and given uncertainty regarding the composition of our future income and assets, there is a significant risk that we may be classified as a "passive foreign investment company" or "PFIC" for our current taxable year and possibly subsequent years.
-If we are a PFIC for any year during a U.S. holder's holding period of the common shares acquired pursuant to this prospectus, then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of such common shares or any so-called "excess distribution" received on such common shares, as ordinary income (with a portion subject to tax at the highest rate in effect), and to pay an interest charge on a portion of such gain or excess distribution.
+In addition, we have not made a determination as whether we were a PFIC in prior taxable years and we may have been classified as a PFIC for prior taxable years.
+If we are or have been a PFIC for any year during a U.S. holder's holding period of the common shares acquired upon an exercise of warrants pursuant to this prospectus (under proposed Treasury regulations, generally including the U.S. holder's holding period of the warrants), then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of such common shares or any so-called "excess distribution" received on such common shares, as ordinary income (with a portion subject to tax at the highest rate in effect), and to pay an interest charge on a portion of such gain or excess distribution.
 In certain circumstances, the sum of the tax and the interest charge may exceed the total amount of proceeds realized on the disposition, or the amount of excess distribution received, by the U.S. holder.
-Subject to certain limitations, a timely and effective QEF Election under Section 1295 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, or a Mark-to-Market election under Section 1296 of the Code may be made with respect to the common shares.
+Subject to certain limitations (including the unavailability of such elections with respect to warrants), a timely and effective QEF Election under Section 1295 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, or a Mark-to-Market election under Section 1296 of the Code may be made with respect to the common shares.
 A U.S. holder who makes a timely and effective QEF Election generally must report on a current basis its share of our net capital gain and ordinary earnings for any year in which we are a PFIC, whether or not we distribute any amounts to our shareholders.
 A U.S. holder who makes the Mark-to-Market Election generally must include as ordinary income each year the excess of the fair market value of their common shares over the holder's basis therein.
 This paragraph is qualified in its entirety by the discussion below under the heading "Certain U.S. Federal Income Tax Considerations-U.S. Federal Income Tax Considerations of the Acquisition, Ownership, and Disposition of Common Shares-Passive Foreign Investment Company Rules."
-Each potential investor who is a U.S. holder should consult its own tax advisor regarding the U.S. federal, U.S. state and local, and non-U.S. tax consequences of the acquisition, ownership, and disposition of common shares acquired pursuant to this prospectus, the U.S. federal tax consequences of the PFIC rules, and the availability of any election that may be available to the holder to mitigate adverse U.S. federal income tax consequences of holding shares in a PFIC.
+Each potential investor who is a U.S. holder should consult its own tax advisor regarding the U.S. federal, U.S. state and local, and non-U.S. tax consequences of the acquisition, ownership, and disposition of common shares acquired upon an exercise of warrants pursuant to this prospectus, the U.S. federal tax consequences of the PFIC rules, and the availability of any election that may be available to the holder to mitigate adverse U.S. federal income tax consequences of holding shares in a PFIC.